Tshepo97-codE/Tshepo97-codE/README.md

 Simulated a public transport queue system using **queues and stacks** to model passenger flow and optimize service handling.

 ### 💰 University Tuition Fee Predictor (Python)
-Developing a **machine learning model** to predict tuition fees based on structured, historical data.
+Developed a **machine learning model** to predict tuition fees based on structured, historical data.

 ### 🗄️ Database Design Project (SQL)
-Creating a relational database schema with **constraints, joins, and ER diagrams** for improved data consistency.
+Created a relational database schema with **constraints, joins, and ER diagrams** for improved data consistency.

 ### 🔐 Password Security Practice (Kali Linux)
 Used **John the Ripper** for ethical password cracking to learn about secure password storage and hashing.